OpenNebula/vOneCloud-docs/docs/source/overview/features.rst

   * Dynamic creation of Virtual Data Centers (VDCs) as fully-isolated virtual infrastructure environments where a group of users, under the control of the group administrator, can create and manage compute capacity
   * Placement of VDCs to multiple vCenters
+  * Resource Pool Confinment, restrict vOneCloud users to a subset of hardware specified by a Resource Pool

 * **Hybrid Cloud**